Wreath Macdonald polynomials as eigenstates: Bosons

-in $m_i(\lambda)$, where now all the middle beads are black and all the beads left of $j$ are white.
-In the newly added $k\ell$-strip of $\lambda$, any intermediate $i$-node must now sit to the \textit{right} of its preceding $(i+1)$-node.
+in $m_i(\lambda)$, where now all the middle beads are black.
+In the newly added $k\ell$-strip of $\lambda$, any intermediate $i$-node must now sit to the \textit{right} of the $(i+1)$-node preceding it in the strip.
+As with columns above, the general row addition consists of multiple connected components of this picture and thus the added $i$-node is always to the right of any adjacent added $(i+1)$-node

 \item Adding exactly the same number of $i$-nodes to $\lambda$ for each $i\in\ZZ/\ell\ZZ$ does not change the core.
 To see this, note that by Remark \ref{Rem11}, adding an $i$-node changes a bead in $m_i(\lambda)$ from white to black.
 Adding an $(i+1)$-node changes a bead in $m_i(\lambda)$ from black to white.
-The other node additions do not affect the beads in $m_i(\lambda)$, so in total, the charge of $m_i(\lambda)$ is unchanged.
+The other node additions do not affect the beads in $m_i(\lambda)$.
+There are now two cases for this pair of bead swaps in $m_i(\lambda)$: \begin{itemize} \item the white-to-black swap and the black-to-white swap happen on the same side of the (solid) central line or \item the two swaps happen on opposite sides of the central line \end{itemize} In the first case, the number of white beads in $m_i(\lambda)$ right of the central line and the number of black beads in $m_i(\lambda)$ left of the central line are unchanged.
+On the other hand, the second case either increases both of these quantities by 1 or decreases them both by 1.
+In all cases, the charge of $m_i(\lambda)$, which is the \textit{difference} between these two quantities, is unchanged.